IcyStarFrost/lambda-musicdancing/README.md

 # Music Box

-The Music Box returns from Zeta Players!
+The Music Box returns from Zeta Players but now this time is more multiplayer friendly and optimized!
 The Music Box is a entity that is specifically designed to play music in game that Lambdas can dance to.
 The Music Box can support any of these file types
 - MP3
 - WAV
 - FLAC